The Most Common Standard Pallet Sizes | Pallet Consultants

 Check our blog for all the latest in the Pallet Industry:

 The 48 x 40 pallet is so common because it is very versatile.
 Also made to International Organization for Standardization (IOS) recognized specifications, it can be used for many things, from dry goods to dairy items and produce.
-They can hold up to 4,600 lbs. of weight, and because of this is used in many more areas than just grocery and retail.

 Wood vs. Other Materials